• Webinars

 Method Description

-ConfigureLogger Configures instance(s) of Microsoft.Extensions.Logging.ILogger via an Microsoft.Extensions.Logging.ILoggerFactory in order to log details of operations from the caching provider.
+ConfigureLogger Configures instance(s) of Microsoft.Extensions.Logging.ILogger via a Microsoft.Extensions.Logging.ILoggerFactory to log details of operations from the caching provider.

-IsLoggerEnabled Specifies whether the logger has been enabled at the specified log level or not.
+IsLoggerEnabled Specifies if the logger has been enabled at the specified log level or not.

 See Also